MMLoP: Multi-Modal Low-Rank Prompting for Efficient Vision-Language Adaptation: Introduction

 Large-scale vision-language models (VLMs) such as CLIP~\cite{radford2021learning} and ALIGN~\cite{jia2021scaling} have emerged as powerful foundations for multi-modal understanding, enabling strong zero-shot transfer across a wide range of downstream tasks including image classification~\cite{zhou2022detecting}, object detection~\cite{li2024learning, maaz2022class,mahjourian2025multimodal}, and semantic segmentation~\cite{li2024omg, rao2022denseclip}.
 Trained on hundreds of millions of image-text pairs via contrastive learning, these models acquire rich, generalizable representations that can be readily applied to new tasks without any additional training.
 However, fully fine-tuning such models on downstream tasks often degrades their original generalization ability, while simple linear probing yields suboptimal adaptation performance~\cite{khattak2023maple}.
 This has motivated the development of parameter-efficient adaptation strategies that preserve pretrained representations while enabling task-specific learning.

 Prompt learning has emerged as a dominant paradigm for adapting VLMs without modifying pretrained weights~\cite{liu2023pre, jiang2020can, shin2020autoprompt}.
 Early methods such as CoOp~\cite{COOP} and CoCoOp~\cite{cocoop} optimize continuous context vectors in the text branch of CLIP, achieving strong few-shot adaptation with as few as 2K--8K trainable parameters.
 Subsequent works extended this idea to both modalities through multi-modal deep prompting~\cite{khattak2023maple, royconsistency, guo2025mmrl}, where separate prompt tokens are learned at every transformer layer of both vision and text encoders.
-While this consistently boosts performance, it comes at a steep cost: MaPLe~\cite{khattak2023maple} requires over 3.5M trainable parameters, and more recent methods such as CoPrompt~\cite{guo2025mmrl} push this even further.
+While this consistently boosts performance, it comes at a steep cost: MaPLe~\cite{khattak2023maple} requires over 3.5M trainable parameters, and more recent methods such as CoPrompt~\cite{royconsistency} push this even further.
 In pursuing higher accuracy, these methods abandon one of the core promises of prompt tuning: \textit{parameter efficiency}.

 This tension between accuracy and efficiency motivates our work.
 As illustrated in Fig.~\ref{acc_vs_params}, existing methods that achieve competitive base-to-novel generalization and few-shot performance do so with orders of magnitude more trainable parameters than early text-only methods, while methods that remain parameter-efficient fall significantly short in accuracy.
-We ask: \textit{is it possible to retain the benefits of deep multi-modal prompting while bringing the parameter count back to the level of early methods like CoOp?} A natural candidate is low-rank factorization~\cite{hu2021lora,zanella2024low}, which has proven highly effective for parameter-efficient adaptation of large language models.
+This raises a natural question: \textit{can deep multi-modal prompting be made as parameter-efficient as early text-only methods, without sacrificing competitive accuracy?} A natural candidate is low-rank factorization~\cite{hu2021lora,zanella2024low}, which has proven highly effective for parameter-efficient adaptation of large language models.
 However, naively applying low-rank factorization to multi-modal prompts reduces expressive capacity without any mechanism for cross-modal alignment, leaving a significant accuracy gap that must be addressed through careful regularization design.